UPDATED 10/14/20 - (2020 Covid-19 Protocol Document Available Here)

 It is Fall Season now and I hope that you are all doing well settling into your new school routines!
 I know my kids miss camp and their buddies so much and have been struggling with this new normal of separation from their friends at school.
 Kids need camp now more than ever.
 COVID-19 has disrupted their lives on such a massive scale and introduced new anxieties and stressors to which they have had to adjust.
 Master Builder Camp was built to provide a structured, nurturing environment for kids, that stimulates their curiosity, builds perseverance, fosters positive connection with peers, and encourages leadership skills.
 I know that kids need camp this summer, and I am doing everything I can to ensure that MBC is a safe and healthy environment for them this summer.

-We are capping our camper max capacity each week to 45 kids (we typically have 85+).
-Groups will be 10-12 (depending on current mandates) or less including staff.
+We are capping our camper max capacity each week to 48 kids (we typically have 85+).
+Groups will be 10-15 (depending on current mandates).
 Anytime staff are with campers outside of their assigned group they will use a mask when working in close proximity.
 Campers will be encouraged and supported to wear masks if their family chooses to provide one for them, masks will not be required at this time.
 Check In and Out will happen outside in the courtyard area, with families waiting to check in spacing themselves out every 6 feet.
 All camper groups will have their own entrance to their assigned group room and dedicated staff that stay with their group.
 Campers will wash hands/use sanitizer outside upon arrival and parents will drop off outside the door.
 To pick up, families will come to courtyard and a masked MBC staff will walkie for their camper to be sent out.
 Camper groups will not mix for the duration of the regular camp day.

 SANITIZATION ROUTINE AND GROUP EDUCATION OF PROTOCOLS: